PavanKalyan1067/testing_glue/README.md

 ## Data Filtering

 The script applies filtering rules to the 'alarms' table, excluding specific records based on the following conditions:
-- 1.Filter out records with acceptance time less than 5 seconds (0.0833 minutes)
+- 1.Filter out records with acceptance time less than 5 seconds.
-- 2.Filter out records where 'openedat' and 'closedat' is null
+- 2.Filter out records where 'openedat' and 'closedat' is null.
-- 3.Filter out records that don't have "QA" or "Dev" in the facility and community columns
+- 3.Filter out records that don't have "QA" or "Dev" in the facility and community columns.
 - 4.Create a separate table for alarms that have acceptance time 2+ hours.
+-
 ## Writing to S3 Buckets

 Finally, the script converts DataFrames into Dynamic Frames and writes them to corresponding S3 buckets as Parquet files.